Research in Austria

 Why should you conduct research in Austria?
 Because you will be successful here!
 This is not due to one but to several factors which together make the country so attractive for innovation.
 The combination of direct research funding and a 14% research premium is unique in Europe.

 Still not convinced?
 Well, Austria, as a research hub, offers even more!
 Over the past two decades, the country has significantly advanced in the area of research and development.
 The research ratio, which was 1.53% in 1994, rose to 3.2% by 2023, positioning Austria's development dynamics in research and development among the strongest in Europe.

 The Austrian Science Fund FWF just approved € 52 million in funding for basic research projects.
 Moreover, € 140 million annually will be distributed by the Future Fund of the Republic of Austria between 2022 and 2025 to tackle issues of the future such as pandemic preparedness, AI and radical innovation.

 At a glance: This is how

 Austria facilitates top research

-Industry meets academia
+Industry and commerce meets science

-Strong funding and attractive location advantages
+Strong funding and attractive tax benefits

 Did you know...